jimmyangel/morinricardo/content/post/2022-10-21-oregon-watersheds.md

 #### Mapping with [Leaflet](https://leafletjs.com/)

-For this application, I decided to use [Leaflet](https://leafletjs.com/), which in my experience, is the Open Source mapping library that delivers the quickest development time.
+For this application, I decided to use [Leaflet](https://leafletjs.com/).
+In my experience, [Leaflet](https://leafletjs.com/) is the Open Source mapping library that delivers the quickest development time.

 I have used [MapLibre](https://maplibre.org/) in the past because of its excellent performance, especially when accessing vector tiles, and I mulled over whether to use it for this project or not.
 I also considered [OpenLayers](https://openlayers.org/), which offers a vast array of geo-processing capabilities.
 In the end, for this relatively simple application, nothing beats [Leaflet's](https://leafletjs.com/) ease of use and healthy plug-in ecosystem.

 I augmented [Leaflet's](https://leafletjs.com/) capabilities with the following plug-ins:

-* [ESRI Leaflet](https://developers.arcgis.com/esri-leaflet/) - The Government-hosted "Oregon DEQ Hydrography" and "BLM Township and Range Grid" overlay layers are based on [ESRI's ArcGIS](https://www.esri.com/en-us/arcgis/about-arcgis/overview) mapping services.
+* [ESRI Leaflet](https://developers.arcgis.com/esri-leaflet/) - The Government-hosted "[Oregon DEQ Hydrography](https://arcgis.deq.state.or.us/arcgis/rest/services/WQ/DEQ_Streams/MapServer/0)" and "[BLM Township and Range Grid](https://gis.blm.gov/arcgis/rest/services/Cadastral/BLM_Natl_PLSS_CadNSDI/MapServer/1)" overlay layers are based on [ESRI's ArcGIS](https://www.esri.com/en-us/arcgis/about-arcgis/overview) mapping services.
 This plug-in simplifies access to these layers.

 * [Leaflet PIP](https://github.com/mapbox/leaflet-pip) - This plug-in developed by [Mapbox](https://www.mapbox.com/), provides a convenient way of finding overlapping polygons under a given set of coordinates, which is **exactly** what I needed to do to expose connected watersheds.